ZhengZerong/im2smpl/README.md

 > Copyright (c) 2019 Zerong Zheng, Tsinghua University
 >
-> Please read carefully the following terms and conditions and any accompanying documentation before you download and/or use Im2smpl.
+> Please read carefully the following terms and conditions and any accompanying documentation before you download and/or use Im2smpl software/data (the "Software").
 By downloading and/or using the Software, you acknowledge that you have read these terms and conditions, understand them, and agree to be bound by them.
 If you do not agree with these terms and conditions, you must not download and/or use the Software.
 >
 > **Ownership**
 >